-I'm A Single Mom Of A 4yo, & This Is How Much I Spent On Christmas This Year
+I'm A Single Mom On $75,000 A Year, & This Is How Much I'm Spending On Christmas

 The holidays tend to light up our budget constraints like a Christmas tree — families make tough choices, and try to put on the best celebration they can for their kids.
 Romper followed several families as they approached the spendiest season, to see how they handled diverse budgets and wishlists this year.

 I used to hate Christmas.
 Hated all the cheer and Feliz Navidading and candy-cane pajamas.
 I didn’t have the best holiday memories from growing up, and moving into adulthood, I spent my first several Christmases completely alone.
 When I adopted my daughter, everything changed.
 Overnight, I became a Christmas-loving fanatic.
 The kind of mom who spends months saving and planning, just to fill the month of December with as much magic and snowflake window-clings and dog stockings as is humanly possible.

 Just... keep that in mind as you judge my Christmas spending, which I kicked off in mid-October.

 Zulily: $70.76 (Red Stripe Santa Top and Candy Cane Petticoat: $27.99; Cream and Black Heart Leggings: $12.99; Minnie Mouse White & Purple Sneakers: $19.99; Jingle Bell Slap Bracelet Set: $9.79)